-Activated charcoal is used medicinally, administered by a medical professional, to remove poison, chemicals, or drug overdoses from your body.
-Typically, when activated charcoal is administered in the hospital, the objective is to get the patient in question to vomit with the help of the charcoal.
-In this case, the charcoal is able to take out more of the chemical with its millions of tiny pores.
+Activated charcoal is created for medicinal purposes through a controlled heating process.
+Performed in a lab, heat, and gas are applied to charcoal to make it increasingly porous.
+These pores are what allow the charcoal to capture hazardous substances when administered by a medical professional to remove poison, chemicals, or drug overdoses from your body.
+Typically, when activated charcoal is administered in the hospital, the objective is to get the patient in question to vomit so the charcoal absorbs the chemical with its millions of tiny pores.

 However, the idea of using charcoal as a healthy drink to target toxins is not very feasible.
 Yes, activated charcoal is able to trap substances, but there is no way for the charcoal molecules to differentiate between beneficial substances inside your body and harmful ones!
 Therefore, when you consume activated charcoal you risk eliminating essential minerals and vitamins from your body.

 While activated charcoal is believed to help your skin health, digestive system, and alleviate gas and bloating, the science behind the activated charcoal does not exist.

-In an interview with Time Magazine, Dr. Kent Olson, medical director of the San Francisco Poison Control System and clinical professor of medicine and pharmacy at the University of California, San Francisco discussed the medicinal uses of activated charcoal. “‘The problem with charcoal is that it’s non-specific.
-It’ll bind to anything it finds adsorbable,’ Olson says.
-‘That could include toxins as well as nutrients.
+In an interview with Time Magazine, Dr. Kent Olson, medical director of the San Francisco Poison Control System and clinical professor of Medicine and Pharmacy at the University of California, San Francisco discussed the medicinal uses of activated charcoal. “‘The problem with charcoal is that it’s non-specific.
+It’ll bind to anything…that could include toxins as well as nutrients.
 Remember that might include vitamins and amino acids and other things you actually need in your diet.’”
 (Dr. Kent Olson for Time Magazine, 2016)

-Recently, companies like Goop, Juice Generation, andShape Magazine have touted the benefits of activated charcoal.
+Recently, companies like Goop, Juice Generation, and Shape Magazine have touted the benefits of activated charcoal.
 In fact, Juice Generation has even created a new line of activated charcoal juice products that are said to target the toxins in your body.
 These juices are now the company’s best selling products.
 According to the label, they are able to take a traditional green juice to the next level.
 And while the products certainly will not hurt you, they do highlight a common disconnect between seller and consumer.

 Most simply put, extensive research just doesn’t exist.
 Not to mention, our understanding of activated charcoal’s composition suggests the substance can eliminate equal parts of nutrients to toxins.
-So, while there may be teeny tiny chance that activated charcoal might help a severe hangover or temporarily reduce internal gas, it is not something you need to incorporate into your everyday routine.
+So, while there may be a teeny tiny chance that activated charcoal might help a severe hangover or temporarily reduce internal gas, it is not something you need to incorporate into your everyday routine.